 maxmemory-policy) of the destination database is not set to

-noeviction, the data between the source and destination databases may become inconsistent.
-For more information about the data eviction policy, see How does ApsaraDB for Redis evict data by default?
+noeviction, data may become inconsistent between the source and destination databases.
+For more information about data eviction policies, see How does ApsaraDB for Redis evict data by default?

-- The database version of the destination ApsaraDB for Redis instance can be 2.8, 4.0, and 5.0.
+- The database version of the destination ApsaraDB for Redis instance must be 2.8, 4.0, or 5.0.
 The version of the destination database must be the same as or later than the version of the source database.
-If you want to synchronize data between different versions of Redis databases, make sure that the versions of the source and destination databases are compatible.
+If you synchronize data between different versions of Redis databases, make sure that the versions of the source and destination databases are compatible with each other.
 You can create a pay-as-you-go ApsaraDB for Redis instance to verify database compatibility.
-After verification, you can release the instance or change the billing method to subscription.
+After the verification, you can release the instance or change the billing method to subscription.

 Supported synchronization topologies